Alper-Enes-DURU/Kattis/README.md

 This is the beginning of the repository.
-Push the solutions for each problem that you solved.
+Push the solutions for each problem that you've solved.

 <3